amit177/go-syncrouterules/README.md

 # go-syncrouterules
-Sync routes with routing rules
+The project creates routing rules on specific tables for routes based on the next-hop value.